CLOSED CHURCHES WITHIN THE PRESENT BOUNDARIES OF THE SUSQUEHANNA CONFERENCE OF THE UNITED METHODIST CHURCH

 Bell’s 1891 History of Northumberland County, page 774-777: “Trautman's Church of the Evangelical Association was organized in 1826 by Rev. John Seibert.
 The first class leader was Daniel Rigel and the families of George Rigel, Jacob Trautman, Samuel Lesher, Frederick

 Bohner, Jacob Trautman Jr., and Abraham Trautman formed the early membership.
 Services were held at private houses until 1877, when the present frame church building was erected by a building committee composed of George W. and John Trautman.
-It was dedicated on the 5th of
+It was dedicated on the 5th of February, 1877.
+This society was originally connected with Pine Grove circuit, and then with Mahantango circuit from its foundation in 1845 until 1872 when Uniontown circuit, to which it has since been attached, was formed.”

 Final disposition:

-25. Vincent Union Chapel ME
+25. Vincent Memorial Chapel [ME]

 Description: Description: Description: vincent